sreeshmaheshwar/formal-power-series/README.md

 Apart from `verifications`, that contains [Library Checker](https://judge.yosupo.jp/) verification submissions for individual formal power series operations, each such subdirectory has the following structure:

 - `README.md`: a write-up / solution explanation of the problem.
--  `solution.cpp`: source code of the solution to the problem, using this library together with ACL.
+-  `solution.cpp`: source code of the solution to the problem, using this library with ACL.

 Before compiling any examples, remember to instantiate submodules via the one-off